Caroline Stoll

-Caroline Stoll (born November 4, 1960) is a retired American professional tennis player.
+Caroline Stoll (born November 4, 1960) is an American retired professional tennis player.

 Career

 Stoll won the 1976 Easter Bowl Girls' 16s Championships and the 1977 Easter Bowl Girls' 18s Championships as a junior.
 She turned professional in 1977 at the age of 16.
 She had career wins over Wendy Turnbull, Virginia Ruzici, Dianne Fromholtz, and Regina Maršíková.
 Stoll won five singles titles and reached a career-high ranking of world No. 15 in 1979.
 She retired in 1981.